cbbowen/graph/doc/Tutorial.md

 	}
 ```

 Dijkstra's algorithm supports edge weights, so let's assign random weights to each edge.
 Any function from edges to weights will work, and edges are always valid keys for `std::map` or `std::unordered_map`.
-However, every graph knows how to make an efficient map from its edges to another type.
-In the case of `Stable_adjacency_list`, this is effectively an `std::vector`.
+However, every [`Graph`](Graph.md) knows how to represent an efficient map from its edges to another type.
 We construct a new map using the `edge_map()` method.

 ```cpp
 	auto weight = g.edge_map<double>();